 This course aims to help students acquire communication skills in both oral and written Spanish through the interpersonal, interpretive, and presentational modes.
 Prerequisite: 50:940:102 or equivalent, or sufficient score on placement examination.

 940:122 all sections Intermediate Spanish II (4 credits)

 Continuation of 50:940:121.
 The course will have an emphasis on grammar and vocabulary review to achieve fluency in the language.
 Prerequisite: 50:940:121 or equivalent, or sufficient score on placement examination.

 940:127 Spanish for the Professions I (3 credits)

-A course that allows students with no prior knowledge of Spanish the ability to develop communication skills specifically adapted to the health care environment.
-Participants will acquire basic grammar and vocabulary in topics such as patient history, symptoms, physical conditions, and emergency response.
+A course that allows students with an elementary knowledge of Spanish (101).
+It develops the ability to develop basic, communication skills specifically adapted to the health care environment.
+Participants will acquire an elementary understanding of grammar and vocabulary in topics such as patient history, symptoms, physical conditions, and emergency response.

 940:203 Spanish Conversation and Composition (3 credits)